plentymarkets/plugin-etsy/meta/documents/user_guide_en.md

 ## Linking shipping profiles

-Link etsy shipping profiles to the shipping profiles of your online store in the menu **Settings » Markets » Etsy » Shipping profile links**.
+Link the shipping profiles that you created on Etsy to the shipping profiles of your online store in the menu **Settings » Markets » Etsy » Shipping profile links**.

 ##### Linking shipping profiles: